cubter/biomedical_code/README.md

 # Biomedical code

-Here lies all the stuff related to extracting & analyzing the data from various biomedical ontology systems.
+Here lies all the stuff related to processing biomedical data.